uli385899/My-Projects-Portfolio/README.md

 </details>

 ### Final Thoughts
 This lab just marks the beginning of my journey in leveraging SIEMs to enhance security within my network.
-By applying these skills, I plan to build more advanced monitoring solutions, refine detection mechanisms, and continually improve the security posture of my virtualized environment.
+By applying these skills, I plan to build more advanced monitoring solutions, refine detection mechanisms, and continually improve the security posture of my virtualized environments.

 [Go back to Main repository](https://github.com/uli385899/My-Projects-Portfolio)